foshardware/lsc/README.md

 ### Enable concurrency tests

-Pass the argument `-j4` for enabling concurrency tests with 4 jobs to run simultaneosly.
+Pass the argument `-j4` for enabling concurrency tests with 4 jobs to run simultaneously.

 `stack test --test-arguments -j4`